Portuguese conquest of Ceuta: Later history

 In time, Ceuta became a formidable military base, and one of the main havens for Christian privateering in the western Mediterranean, and the main base from which Portuguese ships raided hostile Muslim shipping from Salé to Granada and Tunis, an activity which yielded the captain of Ceuta Dom Pedro de Meneses and King John I valuable profits.
 On the other hand, Christian navigation in the Strait of Gibraltar became safer.
-Portuguese raids caused the Moroccan shores to be abandoned by a considerable number of inhabitants, who fled inland, while foreign trade gradually faltered.
+Portuguese raids caused the Marinids shores to be abandoned by a considerable number of inhabitants, who fled inland, while foreign trade gradually faltered.
 Ceuta was sought by soldiers of fortune of various nationalities, such as Castilians, Aragonese, Flemings, Germans and even Poles looking to gain wealth and glory.

-Having distinguished himself at Ceuta as a daring commander, Henry V of England, Pope Martin V, Emperor Sigismund and King John II of Castile later all offered Prince Henry the command of their armies upon hearing of his reputation, however Henry turned down these offers.
+Prince Henry distinguished himself at Ceuta as a daring commander.
+Later, Henry V of England, Pope Martin V, Emperor Sigismund and King John II of Castile all offered Prince Henry the command of their armies upon hearing of his reputation; however, Henry turned down these offers.

 Under King John's son, Duarte, the stronghold of Ceuta rapidly became a drain on the Portuguese treasury.
 Trans-Sahara caravans journeyed instead to Tangier.
 It was soon realised that without the city of Tangier, possession of Ceuta was worthless.

 After Edward succeeded king John on the throne of Portugal, in 1437 Henry and Ferdinand persuaded him to launch a new attack on the Marinid sultanate.
 The resulting attack on Tangier, led by Henry, was a debacle.
-In the resulting treaty, Henry handed his brother Ferdinand to the Moroccans as a hostage and promised to deliver Ceuta back to the Marinids in return for allowing the Portuguese army to depart unmolested.
+In the resulting treaty, Henry handed his brother Ferdinand to the Marinids as a hostage and promised to deliver Ceuta back to the Marinids in return for allowing the Portuguese army to depart unmolested.

 Possession of Ceuta would indirectly lead to further Portuguese expansion.
 The main area of Portuguese expansion, at this time, was the coast of Morocco, where there was grain, cattle, sugar, and textiles, as well as fish, hides, wax, and honey.

 Ceuta had to endure alone for 43 years, until the position of the city was consolidated with the taking of Ksar es-Seghir (1458), Arzila and Tangier (1471).
 The city was recognized as a Portuguese possession by the Treaty of Alcáçovas (1479) and by the Treaty of Tordesilhas (1494).

+Ceuta was transferred to Spain under the Treaty of Lisbon in 1668 after the Restoration War.